Scotland’s children are inspired to play and develop outdoors, connected to nature and their place and community.

 We believe that continuous improvement of the quality of our services, and promoting the ongoing development of our staff, supports our growth towards sustainability.

 - We pursue a financially, environmentally and socially sustainable approach to designing and delivering our services.

 - We build trusting relationships with our children, families, schools and communities

 - We value our staff and promote their development and continued wellbeing

-We work to deliver our mission through 4 high-level objectives.
-All of these are aligned to our need to become and remain a fully sustainable social enterprise.
+We work to deliver our mission through 3 high-level objectives.
+These are aligned to our need to become and remain a fully sustainable social enterprise.

 - We provide high-quality outdoor nursery services at locations across Scotland, enabling child-led play in a nurturing natural environment

 - We provide training programmes and events on outdoor learning and care, including supporting a 2-year apprenticeship programme

 We recognise that none of these objectives can be met without our highly-valued staff.

 3. We provide our staff with rewarding and challenging work which is well remunerated.
 We are an accredited Living Wage employer.
 We promote a collegiate working culture, supported by enabling leaders.
 We have respect for each other, and we implement policies which ensure this.
 We provide and promote opportunities for continuous learning and development.
 Where possible, consistent with the needs of the organisation, we encourage flexible and family-friendly conditions of work.